nguyenbeo/angularjs-demo/README.md

 # angularjs-demo
-Some demos on Angular.js including Controller, Directives, Form and Services
+Some demos on Angular.js including:
+* Controller
+* Build-in directives and custom directives
+* Form, model and validation
+* Services and dependency injection

 This demo is to create a simple blog with the following features:
 * A landing page of a blog showing a list of articles